 Whether you’re propping your phone on your dresser or capturing it all with a camera and tripod, it’s helpful to watch your practice sessions and critique yourself from a ‘third party’ perspective.

-Once you’re comfortable playing it on a practice pad or a single drum, you should move it over to the drum set and try applying it in a solo.
+Once you’re comfortable playing it on a practice pad or a single drum, you should move the multiple bounce roll over to the drum set and try applying it in a solo.

 Here are some exercises you can try.